devanshdalal/proxy-quota-hack/README.md

 ### Prerequisites

 You need a remote virtual machine in cloud running, hosted by sites like koding.com, nitrous.io, c9.io, etc. Please make an account on any free VPS provider and you are good to go.
+These free VPS providers generally have a limit on network bandwidth, so reset your vm whenever you vm-quota is finished.

 ## Method-1 (Preferred)